crabmusket/deno_sqlite_plugin/README.md

 ## TODO

+- [ ] Add checks/warnings for Deno version within the code, since plugin API may be unstable
 - [ ] Please don't look at any of my code, it's awful
 - [ ] Remove all uses of `unwrap()` in Rust; pass errors to JS gracefully
 - [ ] Test performance of JSON serialisation for ops and investigate CBOR